Chapter 12: The Knowledge Spiral cover

 This keeps happening.
 Not occasionally.
 Constantly.
 The framework you thought you understood has edge cases you never encountered.
 The pattern you thought was optimal has better alternatives you never learned about.
 The architecture you thought was standard practice has evolved while you kept building with the old version.

-Working with AI does not just teach you new things.
-It reveals how much of what you “know” is shallow, contextual, or simply wrong.
+Working with AI teaches you new things, and it reveals how much of what you “know” is shallow, contextual, or simply wrong.
 And it happens at a pace that is psychologically disorienting.

 Unlearning

-AI does not just accelerate learning.
-It accelerates unlearning.
+AI accelerates learning.
+It accelerates unlearning more.
 The painful, necessary process of discovering that things you thought you knew were incomplete, outdated, or wrong.

 In traditional learning, you discover gaps gradually.
 A conference talk reveals a technique.
 A code review exposes a missed pattern.
 A production bug teaches about an overlooked edge case.
 These moments are spaced out over months or years, giving time to integrate new understanding with existing knowledge.